-4. Now consider a beam and four surrounding planks:
+4. Now the main problem.
+Consider a beam and four surrounding planks:

 Write down the combined area of the wood cut out of the quadrant at right, as a function $f(\alpha, \beta, \gamma)$.
 Be careful to count each region only once, subtracting out overlaps as in Prob 3.